 Personal Injury Frequently Asked Questions (FAQs)

 In the moments following a serious accident, you may be left with many questions.
-Norton & Norton, P.C., has practiced personal injury law since 1952.
+Norton & Spencer, P.C., has practiced personal injury law since 1952.
 Our attorneys have seen anything and everything, and are always available to provide answers to your most difficult legal challenges.

 How much does a personal injury attorney cost?

-There are no upfront costs to a personal injury lawyer, and when you work with Norton & Norton, P.C., we don’t get paid until we recover compensation for your injuries.
+There are no upfront costs to a personal injury lawyer, and when you work with Norton & Spencer, P.C., we don’t get paid until we recover compensation for your injuries.
 If we fail, you don’t pay us a dime.
 If we succeed, our fees are set as a percentage of the compensation we secure — so there is virtually no risk to get started.

 How much is my case worth?
 What forms of compensation am I entitled to?